maximepeschard/hop_suisse/project_proposal/project_proposal_tatoule.md

 (like merging datasets from different websites).
 The spatio-temporal  depth of the data will allows us to address several questions on sport habits in Switzerland, better described in the following section.
 The only _risk_ we can foresee now (before actually having explored the dataset) concerns the _sparsity of the longitudinal data_.
 Namely, a rich time-series of results will  likely be available only for a very small fraction of athletes (and in particular runners).
 This will probably limit the statistical significance of the analysis of athletes' performance across time.
+If the volume of longitudinal data for runners will not be sufficient, we will explore datasets from other sport disciplines, like biking or triathlon that still present namy events, each year.

 ### Time-plan and Deliverables